dpsgw-de/dpsgwue_default_upload_folder/README.md

 **How to use:**

 1. Download from Github
-2. Install dpsgwue_extension default_upload_folder via the extension manager
+2. Install dpsgwue_default_upload_folder via the extension manager
 3. Create the default folders *(folder need to exists and editor needs to have access to the folder)*
 4. Add configuration to pageTs